jkilchenmann/buzzline-02-kilchenmann/README.md

 python3 -m consumers.kafka_consumer_kilchenmann
 ```

+## Task 6.
+Ensure Monitoring is Correct

+If the producer and consumer are working correctly, the consumer will give an alert everytime
+"Today is a Friday." appears in the consumer.
+It will be easy to see because it will be in yellow text
+and the line will be longer than the other messages.

 ## Later Work Sessions
 When resuming work on this project:
 1. Open the folder in VS Code.